Find providers

 Overthinking and ADHD Can Lead to Anxiety

-You may find that you can’t stop imagining the worst possible outcome of every situation and forcing yourself to triage solutions so you feel prepared.
+You may find you can’t stop imagining the worst possible outcome of every situation and forcing yourself to triage solutions so you feel prepared.
 However, instead of feeling prepared, you only feel more anxious.
 Overthinking’s emotional cycles of guilt and dread often increase stress levels, which can lead to anxiety if left unchecked.

 Symptoms of anxiety include feeling restless, nervous, or panicky, increased heart rate, racing thoughts, a sense something terrible is about to happen, rapid breathing, and a general feeling of tension in the muscles.
 These symptoms may cause insomnia, body tremors, and anxiety or panic attacks.